 Before we delve into how to make pores look smaller, we're going to give it to you straight—your skin needs pores to house its natural oils, called sebum.
 Because of this rather inescapable reality, you can never get rid of them completely.
-What you can do, however, is keep your pores clear of any impurities that might make pores appear larger.
+What you can do, however, is keep your pores clear of any impurities that might make them appear larger.

 Before you exfoliate, place a warm washcloth on your face for five minutes to try to open pores.
-Then gently exfoliate in smooth, circular motions without applying excessive pressure to the face.
+Then, gently exfoliate in smooth, circular motions without applying excessive pressure to the face.
 Focus on problem areas where dry skin and clogged pores may be the most prominent, like on the nose and cheeks, before rinsing your face completely with warm water.

 Use a Gentle Cleanser

-Arguello recommends the following for clear pores: "Gently massage the Formula 13 into your skin with clean fingers, lie down, and cover your face with a warm face cloth for several minutes to help open pores.
+Arguello recommends the following for clear pores: "Gently massage the [formula] into your skin with clean fingers, lie down, and cover your face with a warm face cloth for several minutes to help open pores.
 Rinse the washcloth, and gently wipe away any excess oil.
 If you have time, repeat the process for even better results.
 Finally, rinse your face in cold water to help close the pores."

 Use a Face Mask